jfcloutier/karma_system/design_notes/building plans.md

 To persist a trend experience, a CA's plan would direct its umwelt to **further** the trend.
 To terminate a trend experience, a CA's plan would direct its umwelt to **disrupt** the trend.

-How a trend experience is impacted depends on the assigned value of the trend (up, down or ended).
+How a trend experience is impacted depends on the assigned value of the trend (up, down or steady).

 An `up` trend captures an upwardly changing ordinal value for a given property of a given object.
 A `down` trend captures a downwardly changing ordinal value for a given property of a given object.
-An `ended` trend captures an unknown ordinal value for a given property of a given object after it trended.
+A `steady` trend captures an unchanging ordinal value for a given property of a given object after it trended.

 If the nature of the trend to impact is